 Rubicon’s coffee beans are sourced from a variety of small farmers who practice sustainable farming methods.
 We believe in fair trade and the protection of the environment, worldwide.
-This is why we source fair trade organic (FTO) beans whenever possible.
-While these beans are a bit more expensive, the payoff for humanity is worth every cent.
 We believe you will thoroughly enjoy our single origin coffee and our blends.
 Let us know how much you love our beans!

 HISTORY FROM WIKIPEDIA